5 metrics to measure customer loyalty program success

 What you need to know

-• Transactional metrics are still relevant, but measuring customers who act and feel loyal gives you the full picture of how loyal your customers really are.
+• While transactional metrics are still relevant, measuring customers who act and feel loyal gives you a more accurate picture of customer loyalty.

 • Real-time insights ensure you’re tapping into the right customer motivations at the right time.